 All children in our school have regular RE lessons based on the Cambridgeshire Syllabus, looking at a range of faiths.
 Due to our Christian heritage, we also follow enhanced modules aimed to increase children's understanding of Christianity.

-The new agreed syllabus will be launched in May 2018.
+The new agreed syllabus was launched in May 2018.

 There are two terms of learning about Christianity each year, followed by one other religion.
 We are using 'Understanding Christianity' as our resource materials for all Christianity units, in line with schools across the county.
 A brief overview can be found below.
 Alternatively, please look at the curriculum map for detailed information.

 EYFS – Why is God so important to Christians?
 Why do Christians perform Nativity plays at Christmas?
 Old and New Testament Bible Stories.
 Why do Christians put a cross in an Easter Garden?
 Sikh festivals.